bytemare/slsa/README.md

 For interactive runs, trigger `.github/workflows/wf-verify.yaml` via *Run workflow*; it forwards to the same reusable verifier with sensible defaults.

+## Inform your users

+You can use the following snippet in your repo to inform your consumers of the release integrity properties:

+> ## Release Integrity (SLSA Level 3)
+> Releases are built with the reusable [bytemare/slsa](https://github.com/bytemare/slsa) workflow and ship the evidence required for SLSA Level 3 compliance:
+>
+> - 📦 Artifacts are uploaded to the release page, and include the deterministic source archive plus subjects.sha256, signed SBOM (sbom.cdx.json), GitHub provenance (*.intoto.jsonl), a reproducibility report (verification.json), and a signed Verification Summary Attestation (verification-summary.attestation.json[.bundle]).
+> - ✍️ All artifacts are signed using [Sigstore](https://sigstore.dev) with transparency via [Rekor](https://rekor.sigstore.dev).
+> - ✅ Verification (or look at the latest document of [bytemare/slsa](https://github.com/bytemare/slsa) :
+>  ```shell
+>   curl -sSL https://raw.githubusercontent.com/bytemare/slsa/main/verify-release.sh -o verify-release.sh
+>   chmod +x verify-release.sh
+>   ./verify-release.sh --repo <owner>/<repo> --tag <tag> --mode full
+>  ```
+>   Add `--mode reproduce` to rerun the build in a container, or `--mode vsa` to validate just the verification summary.
+> - 🔁 Automated verification with the reusable verifier from [bytemare/slsa](https://github.com/bytemare/slsa) into your CI
+>  ```yaml
+>   jobs:
+>       verify-release:
+>           uses: bytemare/slsa/.github/workflows/verify.yaml@<pinned-commit>
+>           with:
+>               repo: <owner>/<repo>
+>               tag: <tag>
+>               mode: full,reproduce
+>               emit_vsa: true
+>  ```

 ## SLSA Alignment

 > **Note:** The current SLSA specification (v1.1/v1.2) formally defines Levels 1–3.
 Level 4 remains a work in progress.
-This workflow implements the Level 3 controls and produces extra reproducibility evidence so teams are prepared when Level 4 solidifies.
+This workflow implements the Level 3 controls and produces extra reproducibility evidence so to be prepared when Level 4 publication solidifies.

 The following table maps the [SLSA v1.2-rc1](https://slsa.dev/spec/v1.2-rc1/) requirements to how this workflow addresses each safeguard .

+> ⚠️ **Disclaimer:** While this workflow implements the controls listed below, achieving SLSA compliance also depends on organizational policies and practices beyond the scope of this automation, like mandatory reviews from at least one other person.
+Users should ensure that their overall processes align with SLSA requirements.

 | SLSA v1.2 Requirement | Sub-requirement                                        | Compliant | Evidence                                                                                                                                                                      |
 |-----------------------|--------------------------------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|